microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 directory of WT[2], not WT[1].
 So when WT[1] is about to run the commands that were passed to WT[2], WT[1] will need to:

-* First, stash it's own CWD
+* First, stash its own CWD
 * Change to the CWD of WT[2]
 * Run the commands from WT[2]
-* Then return to it's original CWD.
+* Then return to its original CWD.

 So, as a part of the interface that a peasant uses to communicate the startup commandline to the monarch, we should also include the current working